Home Assistant

 Hardware

-- Raspberry Pi 5 with 4GB is powerful for running Home Assistant.
+- Raspberry Pi 5 (4GB) is powerful for running Home Assistant.

 - Raspberry Pi Active Cooler to prevent overheating.